radiasoft/salt-conf/README.md

 #### srv/salt/_states/radia.py

-All states go through `radia.py`, which defines a set of higher level abstractions based on Bivio's policies.
+All states go through `radia.py`, which defines a set of higher level abstractions based on our policies.
 This simplifies the state tree by consolidating dependencies.
 For example, most system services are configured with docker containers so the state `radia.docker_container`